ArchiveBox/archivebox-proxy/README.md

-ArchiveBox Proxy
+# ArchiveBox Proxy

 A proxy for ArchiveBox with two modes: archive-all or archive-the-list.

-On archive-the-list, the proxy is configured with a regex list of what to archive.
+On archive-the-list mode, the proxy is configured with a regex list of what to archive.

-On archive-all, the proxy is configured with a regex list of what NOT to archive.
+On archive-all mode, the proxy is configured with a regex list of what NOT to archive.

 The config list will carry for each regex:
 - tags to be applied